How To Add Testimonials To WordPress

 - Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colours, font types and more.

-Go here to download this plugin:
+Go here to download the plugin:

 You can search for more Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Directory …